cotaoctavian/RN/README.md

 # RN

-Homeworks that I did for the Neuronal Networks course.
+Assignments that I did for the Neuronal Networks course.